 - 2. Section 163.3177(6)(a)9 provides, "[t]he future land use element and any amendment to the future land use element shall discourage the proliferation of urban sprawl. - a.
 Subsection 'a' provides, "[t]he primary indicators that a plan or plan amendment does not discourage the proliferation of urban sprawl are listed below.
-The evaluation of the presence of these indicators shall consist of an analysis of the plan or plan amendment within the context of features and characteristics unique to each locality in order to determine whether the plan or plan amendment: - (I) Promotes, allows, or designates for development substantial areas of the jurisdiction to develop as low-intensity, low-density, or single-use development or uses. - (II) Promotes, allows, or designates significant amounts of urban development to occur in rural areas at substantial distances from existing urban areas while not using undeveloped lands that are available and suitable for development. - (III) Promotes, allows, or designates urban development in radial, strip, isolated, or ribbon patterns generally emanating from existing urban developments. - (IV) Fails to adequately protect and conserve natural resources, such as wetlands, floodplains, native vegetation, environmentally sensitive areas, natural groundwater aquifer recharge areas, lakes, rivers, shorelines, beaches, bays, estuarine systems, and other significant natural systems. - (V) Fails to adequately protect adjacent agricultural areas and activities, including silviculture, active agricultural and silvicultural activities, passive agricultural activities, and dormant, unique, and prime farmlands and soils. - (VI) Fails to maximize use of existing public facilities and services. - (VII) Fails to maximize use of future public facilities and services. - (VIII) Allows for land use patterns or timing which disproportionately increase the cost in time, money, and energy of providing and maintaining facilities and services, including roads, potable water, sanitary sewer, stormwater management, law enforcement, education, health care, fire and emergency response, and general government. - (IX) Fails to provide a clear separation between rural and urban uses. - (X) Discourages or inhibits infill development or the redevelopment of existing neighborhoods and communities. - (XI) Fails to encourage a functional mix of uses. - (XII) Results in poor accessibility among linked or related land uses. - (XIII) Results in the loss of significant amounts of functional open space.
+The evaluation of the presence of these indicators shall consist of an analysis of the plan or plan amendment within the context of features and characteristics unique to each locality in order to determine whether the plan or plan amendment: - (I) Promotes, allows, or designates for development substantial areas of the jurisdiction to develop as low-intensity, low-density, or single-use development or uses. - (II) Promotes, allows, or designates significant amounts of urban development to occur in rural areas at substantial distances from existing urban areas while not using undeveloped lands that are available and suitable for development. - (III) Promotes, allows, or designates urban development in radial, strip, isolated, or ribbon patterns generally emanating from existing urban developments. - (IV) Fails to adequately protect and conserve natural resources, such as wetlands, floodplains, native vegetation, environmentally sensitive areas, natural groundwater aquifer recharge areas, lakes, rivers, shorelines, beaches, bays, estuarine systems, and other significant natural systems. - (V) Fails to adequately protect adjacent agricultural areas and activities, including silviculture, active agricultural and silvicultural activities, passive agricultural activities, and dormant, unique, and prime farmlands and soils. - (VI) Fails to maximize use of existing public facilities and services. - (VII) Fails to maximize use of future public facilities and services. - (VIII) Allows for land use patterns or timing which disproportionately increase the cost in time, money, and energy of providing and maintaining facilities and services, including roads, potable water, sanitary sewer, stormwater management, law enforcement, education, health care, fire and emergency response, and general government.

+- (IX) Fails to provide a clear separation between rural and urban uses. - (X) Discourages or inhibits infill development or the redevelopment of existing neighborhoods and communities. - (XI) Fails to encourage a functional mix of uses. - (XII) Results in poor accessibility among linked or related land uses. - (XIII) Results in the loss of significant amounts of functional open space.

 Analysis: Staff notes the site is currently designated Rural Land lying outside the County UGB, functionally within the Rural Area.
-The requested amendment will extend the Urban Area into the Rural Area westward from the Urban Area to the west and south, but would encircle the Urban Area around existing Rural Land parcels.
-Additionally, other as yet incomplete projects are only commencing development activity, while more existing infill options and as yet undeveloped residential lands are located further east/southeast.
-Further, the preliminary review of the Traffic Study identifies LOS deficiencies that are not currently addressed in existing County and FDOT planning documents, and substandard right-of-way conditions are a further concern in efforts to provide for improvements.
-Extensions of utilities would extend such service further into and along Rural Land designated agricultural properties not eligible for Urban Area development.
+The requested amendment will extend the Urban Area into the Rural Area westward from a site that, while authorized for development, has limited fully approved development plans.
+Additionally, other existing infill options and as yet undeveloped residential lands are located further east/southeast.
+Further, Traffic Engineering has expressed concerns due to the lack of supporting traffic study related to the request, particularly in relation to SE 73rd Avenue, its intersections with SE Hwy 42 and SE 147th Place, and general possible level of service issues in the surrounding area.
 Staff finds the application is not consistent with F.S.
 Section 163.3177(6)(a)9a.